Alien: Isolation: Downloadable content

 Alien: Isolation supports additional in-game content in the form of downloadable content packs.
 The first two packs, Crew Expendable and Last Survivor, were made available at the time of release.
-Crew Expendable, included in the "Nostromo Edition", relives a scene from Alien and involves the player controlling Ripley, Dallas or Parker attempting to flush an alien creature from the Nostromo's air vents into the ship's airlock.
+Crew Expendable, included in the "Nostromo Edition", relives a scene from Alien and involves the player controlling Ripley, Dallas or Parker attempting to flush an Alien from the Nostromo's air vents into the ship's airlock.
 Last Survivor, which was originally made available to players who pre-ordered at certain retailers, is set during the film's finale and involves the player controlling Ripley as she tries to activate the Nostromo's self-destruct sequence and reach the escape shuttle.

 Between October 2014 and March 2015, five additional downloadable content packs were released, expanding the Survivor Mode with new features.
 A season pass to these five Survivor Mode packs could be purchased before they were released.
 The first pack, Corporate Lockdown, was released on 28 October 2014 and includes three new challenge maps where the player must complete certain objectives.
 The second pack, Trauma, was released on 2 December 2014 and includes a new character for use in three additional challenge maps.
 The third pack, Safe Haven, was released on 13 January 2015 and introduces a new character and a new gameplay mode where the player must complete a series of missions under a time limit.
 The fourth pack, Lost Contact, which was released on 10 February 2015, is similar to Safe Haven, but offers a different playable character and setting.
 The last pack, The Trigger, was released on 3 March 2015 and includes three additional challenge maps and a new playable character.
 A collection featuring the base game and all the downloadable content packs was released for Linux, OS X, PlayStation 4 and Xbox One in late 2015.

+Music and sound design

+Isolation's music was produced by English duo The Flight and Christian Henson.
+Isolation's sound design was produced by sound designers Byron Bullock and Sam Cooper.
+Together, music and sound design was nominated for six awards in 2014-2015 and won four of them, namely the "Audio Achievement" award at the 11th British Academy Games Awards, for best audio at the 15th Game Developers Choice Awards and the "Sound Effects" and "Use of Sound, Franchise" at the 14th National Academy of Video Game Trade Reviewers awards.

+In 2024, for the game's 10th anniversary, the soundtrack was officially released on vinyl, cassette and streaming by Hollywood Records.
+Sega also partnered with the Lofi Girl music label for an ambiance music YouTube video.

 Reception

+Sales

+According to Sega, Isolation had sold more than one million copies worldwide by January 2015.
+By March, it had sold over 2.1 million copies in Europe and the US, below the expectations of Sega.